Debug JavaScript

 In this example, DevTools pauses on the line-of-code breakpoint on line 32.

-Step 6: Check variable values
+Check variable values

 The values of addend1, addend2, and sum look suspicious.
 They're wrapped in quotes, which means that they're strings.
 This is a good hypothesis for the explaining the cause of the bug.
 Now it's time to gather more information.
 DevTools provides a lot of tools for examining variable values.

-Method 1: The Scope pane
+Method 1: Inspect the Scope

-When you're paused on a line of code, the Scope pane shows you what local and global variables are currently defined, along with the value of each variable.
+When you're paused on a line of code, the Scope tab shows you what local and global variables are defined at this point in execution, along with the value of each variable.
 It also shows closure variables, when applicable.
-Double-click a variable value to edit it.
-When you're not paused on a line of code, the Scope pane is empty.
+When you're not paused on a line of code, the Scope tab is empty.

 The Scope pane.

-Method 2: Watch Expressions
+Method 2: Watch expressions

 1. Click the Watch tab.

-2. Click Add Expression Add Expression.
+2. Click add Add watch expression.

 3. Type typeof sum.